 If you prefer, you could break this step down into two days:

-Personally, I find once I've made the cookie dough I prefer to just keep going and finish doing the cut-outs and baking them.
+Personally, I find once I've made the sugar cookie dough I prefer to just keep going and finish doing the cut-outs and bake them.

 Day 3